Improved $L^2$ estimate for gradient schemes, and super-convergence of the TPFA finite volume scheme: Introduction

 This super-convergence for HMM schemes is obtained through a new, improved $L^2$ estimate for gradient schemes.
 A gradient scheme for, say, \eqref{base} is obtained by selecting a family of discrete space and operators, called a gradient discretisation (GD), and by substituting, in the weak formulation of \eqref{base}, the continuous space and operators with these discrete ones.
 This method is called the gradient discretisation method (GDM).
 The vast possible choice of GD makes the GDM a generic framework for the convergence analysis of many numerical methods, which include finite elements, mixed finite elements, finite volume, mimetic finite difference methods, HMM, etc. for diffusion, Navier--Stokes, elasticity equations and some other models.
 We refer to \cite{DEH15} for an analysis of the methods covered by this framework, and to \cite{eym-12-sma,DL14,dro-14-sto,eym-12-stef,dro-12-gra,zamm2013,dro-14-deg} for a few models on which the convergence analysis can be carried out within this framework; see also the monograph \cite{koala} for a complete presentation of the GDM for various boundary conditions.
 Each specific scheme corresponds to a certain choice of GD, and the convergence analysis conducted in the GDM applies to all choices of GD and thus, to all the schemes covered by the framework.
 A generic error estimate has been established for the GDM applied to \eqref{base}.
 This estimate gives the standard $\mathcal O(h)$ rate of convergence in $H^1$ norm for the low-order methods covered by the GDM, such as the HMM schemes \cite{dro-12-gra}.

 To summarise, the contributions of this paper are \begin{itemize} \item[(i)] an improved $L^2$ estimate for gradient schemes, in any dimension $d$, \item[(ii)] a modified HMM scheme with unconditional super-convergence, in dimension $d\le 3$, \item[(iii)] a super-convergence result for HMM, in dimension $d\le 3$, and \item[(iv)] a super-convergence result for TPFA, in dimension $d=2$ on triangular meshes as encountered in benchmarks. \end{itemize} The improved $L^2$ error estimate for gradient schemes involves, as in the Aubin--Nitsche trick, the solution to a dual problem.
-Applied to HMM schemes, this new estimate provides an $\mathcal O(h^2)$ super-convergence result when some form of local compensation occurs --that is, the cell points may be away from the centers of mass, but not too far away on average over a few neighbouring cells.
-The proof of the super-convergence of TPFA then consists in checking that, for triangular meshes used in TPFA benchmarkings, this local compensation always occur (up to a few cells, which explain the slight loss of rate to $\mathcal O(h^{2-\epsilon})$).
+Applied to HMM schemes, this new estimate provides an $\mathcal O(h^2)$ super-convergence result when some form of local compensation occurs; that is, the cell points may be away from the centers of mass, but not too far away on average over a few neighbouring cells.
+The proof of the super-convergence of TPFA then consists in checking that, for triangular meshes used in TPFA benchmarkings, this local compensation always occur.
 A by-product of the proof of super-convergence for HMM schemes is the design of a {\it modified HMM scheme}, in which only the right-hand side is modified.
 This modified HMM has the same matrix, and same computational cost as the original HMM since only the quadrature of the source term is modified; but yields super-convergence for any choice of cell points, even when the standard HMM scheme fails to super-converge.